sadamegal/livewire-range-slider/README.md

 ## Optimization for wire:model.live
 The slider is optimized to work with wire:model.live if you prefer.
 This means that server requests will only be sent after the user has finished dragging the handle, reducing the number of requests and improving performance.

+## License

-This package is open-sourced software licensed under the MIT license.
+This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).